Keio University

 What I wanted to achieve was not conventional tourism, but rather touching the culture rooted in the land and standing as much as possible from the same perspective as the locals.
 I hope "UDON HOUSE" can become that kind of presence.

-What I want to work on next is creating a system for hosting where the entire town becomes a single lodging facility.
-By actually diving into the community and taking on the challenge, many people lent their strength and supported me.
+What I want to work on next is creating a system for hosting guests where the entire town becomes a single lodging facility.
+By actually diving into the community and taking on the challenge, many people have lent their strength and supported me.
 There are many peers of my generation in this region taking on new challenges, and an incredible variety of projects have been born over the past year.
 It has only just begun, but I feel a great sense of fulfillment in the tangible feeling of creating the future of the town ourselves while working hard alongside my colleagues.

 *Affiliations and titles are as of the time of publication.